nathants/libaws/readme.md

 defines an [ses](https://docs.aws.amazon.com/ses/latest/dg/receiving-email.html) email receiving trigger.

-- route53 and ses must already be configured to use this trigger.
+- route53 and ses must already be setup for the domain.

 - dns and bucket attrs are required, prefix is optional.